-SUMMARY: The Environmental Protection Agency (EPA) is proposing to approve portions of the State Implementation Plan (SIP) submission, submitted by the State of Georgia, through the Georgia Department of Natural Resources (DNR), Environmental Protection Division (GAEPD), on October 22, 2013, and supplemented on July 25, 2014, to demonstrate that the State meets the infrastructure requirements of the Clean Air Act (CAA or Act) for the 2010 1hour sulfur dioxide (SO2) national ambient air quality standard (NAAQS).
+SUMMARY: The Environmental Protection Agency (EPA) is proposing to approve, in part, and disapprove in part, portions of the State Implementation Plan (SIP) submission, submitted by the State of Mississippi, through the Mississippi Department of Environmental Quality (MDEQ), on June 20, 2013, to demonstrate that the State meets the infrastructure requirements of the Clean Air Act (CAA or Act) for the 2010 1hour sulfur dioxide (SO2) national ambient air quality standard (NAAQS).
 The CAA requires that each state adopt and submit a SIP for the implementation, maintenance and enforcement of each NAAQS promulgated by EPA, which is commonly referred to as an "infrastructure" SIP.
-GAEPD certified that the Georgia SIP contains provisions that ensure the 2010 1-hour SO2 NAAOS is implemented, enforced, and maintained in Georgia.
-EPA is proposing to determine that Georgia's infrastructure submission, submitted on October 22, 2013, and supplemented on July 25, 2014, addresses certain required infrastructure elements for the 2010 1hour SO2 NAAQS.
+MDEO certified that the Mississippi SIP contains provisions that ensure the 2010 1-hour SO2 NAAQS is implemented, enforced, and maintained in Mississippi.
+With the exception of the state board majority requirements respecting significant portion of income, for which EPA is proposing to disapprove, EPA is proposing to determine that portions of Mississippi's infrastructure submission, submitted to EPA on June 20, 2013, satisfy certain required infrastructure elements for the 2010 1-hour SO2 NAAOS.

-DATES: Written comments must be received on or before March 7, 2016.
+DATES: Written comments must be received on or before March 14, 2016.

-ADDRESSES: Submit your comments, identified by Docket ID No. EPA-R04-OAR-2015-0152, by one of the following methods:
+ADDRESSES: Submit your comments, identified by Docket ID No. EPA-R04-OAR-2015-0155, by one of the following methods:

-1. www.regulations.gov: Follow the on-line instructions for submitting comments.

-- 2. Email: R4-ARMS@epa.gov.

-- 3. Fax: (404) 562-9019.

-- 4. Mail: "EPA-R04-OAR-2015-0152," Air Regulatory Management Section, Air Planning and Implementation Branch, Air, Pesticides and Toxics Management Division, U.S. Environmental Protection Agency, Region 4, 61 Forsyth Street SW., Atlanta, Georgia 30303-8960.
+- 1. www.regulations.gov: Follow the on-line instructions for submitting comments. - 2.
+Email: R4-ARMS@epa.gov. - 3.
+Fax: (404) 562-9019. - 4.
+Mail: "EPA-R04-OAR-2015-0155," Air Regulatory Management Section, Air Planning and Implementation Branch, Air, Pesticides and Toxics Management Division, U.S. Environmental Protection Agency,

+Region 4, 61 Forsyth Street SW., Atlanta, Georgia 30303-8960.

-5. Hand Delivery or Courier: Lynorae Benjamin, Air Regulatory Management Section, Air Planning and Implementation Branch, Air, Pesticides and Toxics Management Division, U.S. Environmental Protection Agency, Region 4, 61 Forsyth Street SW., Atlanta, Georgia 30303-8960.
+5. Hand Delivery or Courier: Lynorae Benjamin, Chief, Air Regulatory Management Section, Air Planning and Implementation Branch, Air, Pesticides and Toxics Management Division, U.S. Environmental Protection Agency, Region 4, 61 Forsyth Street SW., Atlanta, Georgia 30303-8960.
 Such deliveries are only accepted during the Regional Office's normal hours of operation.
-The Regional Office's official hours of business are Monday through Friday, 8:30 a.m. to 4:30 p.m., excluding Federal holidays.
+The Regional Office's official hours of business are Monday through Friday, 8:30a.m. to 4:30 p.m., excluding Federal holidays.